 - challenging the UK public to find ways of defending the government from cyber attacks as part of the Cyber Security Challenge UK competition, sponsored by the National Cyber Security Programme

-Our National Security Strategy classed cyber security as 1 of our top priorities alongside international terrorism, international military crises and natural disasters.
+Our National Security Strategy classed cyber security as one of our top priorities alongside international terrorism, international military crises and natural disasters.

 We published the UK Cyber Security Strategy on 25 November 2011.
 It sets out how the UK will support economic prosperity and protect our national security by building a more trusted and resilient digital environment.

-Francis Maude, Minister for the Cabinet Office, made a written ministerial statement to Parliament about progress against the objectives of the strategy on 12 December 2013, as he did the previous year.
+Francis Maude, Minister for the Cabinet Office, made a written ministerial statement to Parliament about progress against the objectives of the strategy on 11 December 2014, and on previous years since the strategy was published.
 Read the government’s achievements so far and forward plans.

 Who we’re working with